fynnsu/MLProjects/MNIST_Simple_Network/README.md

 # MNIST Simple Neural Network

-An explanation for this code is give at https://www.mlprojecttutorials.com/beginner/mnist/.
+An explanation for this code is given at https://www.fynnschmitt-ulms.ca/projects/mnist-tutorial.